 NYBC’s dedicated professionals provide a wide range of consultative services in hospitals and through special products and services to patients with bleeding disorders.

-For more than 50 years, New York Blood Center (NYBC) has been a health care resource, and our diverse team of medical professionals can provide consultation in technical, medical, and research arenas for the patients and communities we serve.
+Since 1964, New York Blood Center (NYBC) has been a health care resource, and our diverse team of medical professionals can provide consultation in technical, medical, and research arenas for the patients and communities we serve.

 AREAS OF CONSULTATION AND EXPERTISE

 - Selection of blood components and derivatives for patients with complex transfusion needs